How Much Food Should I Feed My Dog?

 “Just like with humans, dogs experience problems with undernutrition as well as with obesity.
 Other than the obvious discomfort that each condition can cause, there are also damaging physical and physiological impacts,” says Dr. Reidenbach, who explains that:

 Every pup is unique, and because of that, the amount of food your dog eats may differ from others.
-You can use this dog feeding chart as a baseline, but make sure you’re also talking to your veterinarian to get specific recommendations for your furry family.
-And while you’re at it, make sure you’re investing in a high-quality dog food that supplies all the right nutrients, not just calories.
+Make sure to talk with your veterinarian to get specific recommendations for your furry family.

 Attributions